dimensional-de/napi-canon-cameras/README.md

 ## Build Package

 The package does not include the Canon EDSDK files.
 To install the package you will have to build a TGZ.

  1. Unpack the Canon EDSDK as `EDSDK` subdirectory into `third_party`.
  2. Run `npm run package`
  3. Look for `../node_packages/@dimensional/napi-canon-cameras.tgz`
  4. `cd ../YourProject` (Switch tp your project directory)
- 5. `npm -i ../node_packages/@dimensional/napi-canon-cameras.tgz`
+ 5. `npm i ../node_packages/@dimensional/napi-canon-cameras.tgz`

 ### NPM Tasks